MA in Drugs, Health and Society

 The Admissions Process

 Each application is reviewed on a case-by-case basis.
-Applications include a written statement of goals, academic transcripts, and two letters of recommendation.
+Applications include a written statement of goals, academic transcripts, and two letters of recommendation (at least one must be an academic recommendation).
 Particular attention and consideration will be given to applicants with lived expertise, including those with experience as peer counselors, who when appropriate may be given exceptions from some admissions requirements.

 Contact Us